Sati (practice): Current situation

+Some instances of Sati practice continue to occur in India in the present times.
 There were 30 reported cases of sati or attempted sati over a 44-year period (1943–1987) in India, the official number being 28.
 A well-documented case from 1987 was that of 18-year-old Roop Kanwar.
-In response to this incident, additional legislation against sati practice was passed, first within the state of Rajasthan, then nationwide by the central government of India.
+In response to this incident, additional legislation against sati practice was passed, first within the state of Rajasthan, then federally by the Central Government of India.

+In November 1999, a 55-year-old Dalit woman named Charan Shah committed sati in Satpura village, Uttar Pradesh.

 In 2002, a 65-year-old woman by the name of Kuttu died after sitting on her husband's funeral pyre in Panna district of Madhya Pradesh.
 On 18 May 2006, Vidyawati, a 35-year-old woman allegedly committed sati by jumping into the blazing funeral pyre of her husband in Rari-Bujurg Village, Fatehpur district, Uttar Pradesh.

+On April 24, 2006, Sita Devi, a 78 year old widow burned to death on the funeral pyre of her husband in Bihar.
 On 21 August 2006, Janakrani, a 40-year-old woman, burned to death on the funeral pyre of her husband Prem Narayan in Sagar district; Janakrani had not been forced or prompted by anybody to commit the act.

 On 11 October 2008 a 75-year-old woman, Lalmati Verma, committed sati by jumping into her 80-year-old husband's funeral pyre at Checher in the Kasdol block of Chhattisgarh's Raipur district; Verma killed herself after mourners had left the cremation site.